 Industries served by the Frisco include Purina Mills at Oak Hill, Riverside Cement and Sulphur Springs Quarry, and the industries at South Park.
 Missouri-Pacific served industries include a steel mill, a brewery, and several grain elevators.
 The Katy (MKT) and Terminal RR of St. Louis (TRRA) are also represented with interchanges between the MKT and Frisco at Oak Hill, and between the TRRA and Frisco at South Park.
 Additionally, the MOP and Frisco interchange at Oak Hill.

-Mopac and TRRA service industries on the Illinois side at the town of Ferritin,where Lego Steel, Ferritin Industrial Park, and Madison Power and Light are located.
+Mopac and TRRA service industries on the Illinois side at the town of Ferritin,where Ferritin City Steel, Ferritin Industrial Park, and Madison Power & Light are located.

 Mopac freight trains travel east and west between Waldo and Lafayette.
 Frisco trains run between South Park and Lafayette.
 South Park Terminal is a staging yard for Mopac, Frisco, and TRRA trains.
-The west town of Waldo and east town of Lafayette are working classification yards, sometimes with only a yard clerk on duty.
-Engineer/conductors of trains departing and terminating from these yards must do their own train assembly and break-down if no yardmaster is available.
+Western Waldo Yard is a working classification yard for the Mopac.
+Lafayette Terminal serves as eastern staging for Mopac and Frisco trains.
+Katydid is staging for M-K-T (Katy) Railroad trains.